 This is not easy to predict.
 Certainly cutting trees destroys our land, our planet, ourselves.
 Planting them back, will it solve the problem?
 There is no clear answer.
-But there is also nothing else we can do than trying, give our own contribution.
+But there is also nothing else we can do than try, give our own contribution.

 Three years ago there was a climate change conference in Lima.
-We started to think what we can do, what significant action we could take.
+We started to think about what we can do, what significant action we could take.
 I said: let's try to plant 50.000 trees in a day.
 The guys said: no, this is impossible.
-We started to think what communities we can work with and we got 3 of them ready to collaborate, which is quite hard because they don't really work with each other that well.
+We started to think about what communities we can work with and we got 3 of them ready to collaborate, which is quite hard because they don't really work with each other that well.
 Finally, we had 1000 people, it was amazing.
 We planted 50.000 trees.
 And we created a brand, the tree festival.

 A travel agency planting trees… cool!
 But, why?

 Here, in the Andes, we have a privileged life.
 We live in a beautiful place and we also earn a lot of money out of our company.
 I want to give something back.
 If we don't protect our playground, we finished up shooting ourselves in the foot.
 We cannot just make money on mountains, rivers and not take care of them.
 Nobody would like to come to a desert instead of a forest or swim in a river full of rubbish.
 Let's clean it up.
 It's also marketing, our whole marketing budget is going for environmental things, rather than campaigns.
 This is who I am, I'm a B Corp, 1% for the planet, tree planting.
 It feels the right thing to do.
 If not, in 20 years what my kids will get?
 There may not be Machu Picchu.
-And even adventure tourism itself… part of me think it's not good, it's not even good to fly to Peru.
+And even adventure tourism itself… part of me thinks it's not good, it's not even good to fly to Peru.
 If you look on our website, it's written: flying to Peru is not good for the environment.
 But you will probably come anyway, so if you come - work with us.
 Another thing is that the three biggest industries in Peru are mining, fishing and tourism.
-If my guides don’t work with tourists, they will be mining and fishing destroying the environment even more.
+If my guides don’t work with tourists, they will be mining and fishing, destroying the environment even more.
 Tourism is the less damaging industry and the one we can hopefully use to educate people.

 Educate and inspire for change.

-1% for the planet started with a report few years ago when a guy calculated that solving climate change would cost 1 percent of the GDP of all the countries in the world.
+1% for the planet started with a report a few years ago when a guy calculated that solving climate change would cost 1 percent of the GDP of all the countries in the world.
 Which doesn’t sound a lot, although it's billions.
 But governments don't care.
-There was a bunch of private companies like Patagonia, which said: this is a significant amount, we will donate 1%.
+There were a bunch of private companies like Patagonia, which said: this is a significant amount, we will donate 1%.
 They created the organization.
 It gives hope.
 You can be stuck in all those depressing stories.
 But you can also focus on doing something.
 Hopefully in the future there will be no B Corp anymore, because all companies will be social and responsible.